 For visitors to the region, it’s always an unforgettable highlight.

 Although it doesn’t feature on most tourists’ itineraries in Patagonia, Neuquén Province in Argentina has been the site of a huge number of dinosaur fossil excavations.
 The fossilized skeleton of Argentinosaurus huinculensis, the largest dinosaur to walk the earth, was dug up by archeologists here.

 7. Patagonia was named following a misunderstanding

 The name “Patagonia” comes from the word “patagón” which was used to describe the native people that Portuguese sailor, Ferdinand Magellan first encountered when he landed here in the 1520s.
 His crew claimed that the mythical “patagónes” were over twice the height of the explorers and had huge feet, and this led to Patagonian being named the Land of Giants.

 Obviously, this was subsequently proven to be untrue in further expeditions to Patagonia and historians have since suggested that it was the native Tehuelche who Magellan and his crew likely encountered, and who were only perhaps a little taller than the European settlers.

 Certain Patagonian peaks are revered by the international climbing community for their technical difficulty.
 Monte Fitz Roy near El Chaltén is regarded as one of the most technically challenging mountains to climb in the world, while the sheer walls of nearby Cerro Torre are similarly lauded – and hazardous.

-Despite the danger, this doesn’t stop keen climbers from across the globe coming here to test their luck and attempt some of the world’s most difficult routes.
+Despite the danger, this doesn’t stop keen climbers from across the globe from coming here to test their luck and attempt some of the world’s most difficult routes.

 9. And home to some of the most incredible natural landmarks on earth